sco3/noveum-ai-gateway/docs/providers/openai.md

 # OpenAI Provider Integration

 ## Overview
-The OpenAI provider supports all OpenAI models and maintains compatibility with the official OpenAI API specification.
+The OpenAI provider supports a diverse set of models with different capabilities and price points.
+You can also make customizations to our models for your specific use case with fine-tuning.

 ## Supported Models

-- GPT-4 Turbo
-- GPT-4
-- GPT-3.5-turbo
-- GPT-3.5-turbo-16k
-- Text embedding models
-- DALL-E 3
-- Whisper
+### Models Overview
+- **GPT-4o**: Our high-intelligence flagship model for complex, multi-step tasks
+- **GPT-4o mini**: Our affordable and intelligent small model for fast, lightweight tasks
+- **o1-preview and o1-mini**: Language models trained with reinforcement learning to perform complex reasoning.
+- **GPT-4 Turbo and GPT-4**: The previous set of high-intelligence models
+- **GPT-3.5 Turbo**: A fast, inexpensive model for simple tasks
+- **Embeddings**: A set of models that can convert text into a numerical form
+- **Moderation**: A fine-tuned model that can detect whether text may be sensitive or unsafe

 ## Configuration